RobotNerd/sliderish/doc/user-stories.md

 > TODO: Sub-tasks

+## As a user, I want related media to be grouped together when displayed.

+Media files are considered to be related based on folder structure.
+All video and image files at the same level in a folder are assumed to be part of the same group.
+This makes it easy for users to organize their media in folders however they want to.

+Status: backlog

+Sub-tasks:
+- Add a set of root paths to the server where all media are stored.
+- Randomize the order of directories that files are served from once at startup, and re-randomize it once media have been served from all directories.
+- When serving media from a directory, create a randomized list of all media paths and serve them in that order.
+(Only serve a media file once.)
+- Accept requests for multiple media files from the client.
+  - If more files are requested than available, serve a previously served image from the same group again.
+  - If there are fewer files in the entire group than what is requested, serve the same image(s) multiple times as necessary.
+- Provide a configuration option to reload all image paths and reset the order in which media are served.
+- When adding additional root paths via the configuration page, append these paths to the current list of directories being served.

 ## As a user, I want to give the app a URL to where my media is stored.

 Status: backlog